 Loose Impediments: Wood chips and mulch are loose impediments.

-Suspension of Play Due to a Dangerous Situation: Optional Condition as prescribed in Appendix I is in effect.
+Stopping and Resuming Play: Optional condition as prescribed in Model Local Rule J-1 is in effect.
 All practice areas are closed during suspension for a dangerous situation until the Committee has declared them open.
-Players who practice on closed practice areas will be asked to cease doing so; failure to comply may result in revocation of entry.
+Failure to comply may result in revocation of entry.